ahmetb/kubernetes-network-policy-recipes/04-deny-traffic-from-other-namespaces.md

 Note a few things about this manifest:

-- `namespace: secondary` deploys it to the `secondary` namespace.
+- `namespace: default` deploys it to the `default` namespace.
-- it applies the policy to ALL pods in `secondary` namespace as the `spec.podSelector.matchLabels` is empty and therefore selects all pods.
+- it applies the policy to ALL pods in `default` namespace as the `spec.podSelector.matchLabels` is empty and therefore selects all pods.
-- it allows traffic from ALL pods in the `secondary` namespace, as `spec.ingress.from.podSelector` is empty and therefore selects all pods.
+- it allows traffic from ALL pods in the `default` namespace, as `spec.ingress.from.podSelector` is empty and therefore selects all pods.

 ## Try it out